jvelilla/collection-json/extensions/attachment.md

 1. Add an optional property to the <code>data</code> object: files [ARRAY].

 # Files
 The files array SHOULD contain one or more anonymous objects.
-Each object  MAY have any of two possible properties: name (REQUIRED), value (REQUIRED).
-If present, the value property should be encoded using Base64
+Each object  MAY have two properties: name (REQUIRED), value (REQUIRED).
+If present, the value property should be encoded using Base64 encoding.